-Every effort will be given to provide transfer students with an evaluation of credits that will apply to their major prior to registration their first semester at Chicago State University.
+- Every effort will be given to provide transfer students with an evaluation of credits that will apply to their major prior to registration their first semester at Chicago State University.
 Official evaluations, however, will not be prepared from unofficial documents.
-Any delay in submitting official transcripts may adversely affect financial aid, acceptance of transfer credit, and advising.

-- The university accepts credit from regionally accredited institutions for college-level classes that are baccalaureate oriented and are similar in content to CSU courses.
+Any delay in submitting official transcripts may adversely affect financial aid, acceptance of transfer credit, and advising. - The university accepts credit from regionally accredited institutions for collegelevel classes that are baccalaureate oriented and are similar in content to CSU courses.
 Transfer courses will be evaluated on an individual basis to determine how credit meets Chicago State University's graduation requirements and the requirements of the respective college, department, and program option.
 Transfer credit applied to meet the University General Education Requirements will be accepted with a "D" grade.
 Courses with a grade of "D" may not be used as prerequisites for a required course in the major.
-Students who have a combination of two and four year colleges may transfer a maximum of 88 hours.

-Developmental, remedial, vocational, study skills, college survival practicum, ESL, and other similar courses do not transfer. - Chicago State University will award college credit to adult learners enrolled in non-traditional studies programs based on the American Council on Education (ACE) Credit Recommendation's National Guide to Educational Credit for Training Programs.
+Students who have a combination of two- and four-year colleges may transfer a maximum of 88 hours.
+Developmental, remedial, vocational, study skills, college survival practicum, ESL, and other similar courses do not transfer. - The university recognizes that students may acquire knowledge through means other than formal college-level courses.
+Therefore, a program of credit by examination has been established to award college-level credit to students who demonstrate that they have satisfied college-level course requirements.
+A student may earn up to a maximum of 60 credit hours by examination.
+Methods currently available are: (1) the College Level Examination Program (CLEP), (2) the Advanced Placement (AP) Program, (3) credit for military training, and (4) university administered and/or constructed proficiency examinations. - Chicago State University will award college credit to adult learners enrolled in nontraditional studies programs based on the American Council on Education (ACE) Credit Recommendation's National Guide to Educational Credit for Training Programs.
 This credit is subject to the general policies governing transfer credits and departmental policies.
-Students offering ACEapproved credits enrolled in traditional programs will also be considered on an individual basis following departmental and university guidelines and policies governing acceptance of transfer credits. - All course work can be viewed in CSU X-PRESS approximately three weeks after submission of official transcripts.
+Students offering ACE-approved credits enrolled in traditional programs will also be considered on an individual basis following departmental and university guidelines and policies governing acceptance of transfer credits. - All course work can be viewed in CSU X-PRESS approximately three weeks after submission of official transcripts.
 Transcripts for evaluation received during peak periods may require additional to be evaluated.